On this page

-The reputation, viability and potential of a business.
-Goodwill should be assessed as part of the overall investment in a business that needs to be sufficiently profitable to at least cover the capital repayments after tax and provide a fair income for the new proprietor.
+The reputation, viability and potential of a business represent goodwill.
+This should be assessed as part of the overall investment in a business that needs to be sufficiently profitable, to at least cover the capital repayments after tax, and provide a fair income for the new proprietor.

 Tangible assets include buildings, land, equipment, stock, fixtures and fittings.
-They are usually with an estimation of how they have depreciated, or an estimation of their resale value.
-Intangible assets includes intellectual property and goodwill e.g. a strong client list.
+They're usually valued with an estimation of how they've depreciated, or an estimation of their resale value.
+Intangible assets includes intellectual property and goodwill, such as a strong client list.

 Work in progress

-Existing contracts a purchaser will get from buying the business.
+Work in progress represents existing contracts a purchaser will receive from buying the business.

 Liabilities of the seller

-A purchaser may have to take on responsibility for employee entitlements such as holiday and long-service leave.
+A purchaser may have to take on responsibility for employee entitlements such as holiday and long service leave.
 These entitlements would have to be assessed and deducted from the purchase price.
-The liabilities of the seller are not normally calculated in a sale price and a purchaser would not normally take over debtors, creditors, liability for future orders.
+The liabilities of the seller are not normally calculated in a sale price and a purchaser would not normally take over debtors, creditors or liability for future orders.

 The value of a business fluctuates throughout its commercial life.
-For instance, changes in the economy, the need to replace failing equipment and cancelled contracts will all impact on the viability of the business and its ability to remain profitable.
-A business can't always be resold later for the same amount of money e.g. if you're running a corner store and a large supermarket chain opens down the road this will devalue your business.
+For instance, changes in the economy, the need to replace failing equipment, and cancelled contracts will all impact on the viability of the business and its ability to remain profitable.
+A business can't always be resold later for the same amount of money.
+For example, if you're running a corner store and a large supermarket chain opens down the road, this will devalue your business.

-The cost of passing up the next best choice when making a decision to invest.
-This accounts for the purchaser missing the opportunity to get income from other possible investments e.g. earning an income, putting the money into a term deposi.
+The cost of passing up the next best choice when making a decision to invest represents opportunity costs.
+This accounts for the purchaser missing the opportunity to get income from other possible investments, such as earning an income, or putting the money into a term deposit.